 1-4-1002.
 Vacancies in nomination.
 (1) Any vacancy in a party designation occurring after the party assembly at which the designation was made and no later than sixty-one days before the primary election may be filled by the party assembly vacancy committee of the district, county, or state, depending upon the office for which the vacancy in designation has occurred.
 A vacancy may be caused by the declination, death, disqualification, or withdrawal of any person designated by the assembly as a candidate for nomination, or by failure of the assembly to make designation of any candidate for nomination, or by death or resignation of any elective officer after an assembly at which a candidate could have been designated for nomination for the office at a primary election had the vacancy then existed.
-No person is eligible for appointment to fill a vacancy in a party designation unless that that made the original designation.
+No person is eligible for appointment to fill a vacancy in a party designation unless that person meets all requirements of candidacy as of the date of the assembly that made the original designation.

 (2) Any vacancy in a party designation occurring during the sixty-days before the primary election or any vacancy in a party nomination occurring on or after the day of the primary election and no later than sixty-one days before the general election may be filled by the respective party assembly vacancy committee of the district, county, or state, depending upon the office for which the vacancy in designation or nomination has occurred.
 A vacancy may be caused by the declination, death, disqualification, resignation, or withdrawal of any person previously designated or of any person nominated at the primary election or by declination, death, disqualification, or withdrawal of any elective officer after a primary election at which a nomination could have been made for the office had the vacancy then existed.
-This subsection shall also APPLY TO ANY person meets all requirements of candidacy as of the date of the assembly
+This subsection shall also apply to any SITUATION IN WHICH THERE IS NO PARTY NOMINEE FOR A PARTICULAR OFFICE AS OF THE DATE OF THE PRIMARY ELECTION BECAUSE OF THE DECLINATION, DEATH, DISQUALIFICATION, RESIGNATION, OR WITHDRAWAL DURING THE PERIOD BETWEEN NINETY-FIVE DAYS BEFORE THE PRIMARY ELECTION AND THE DATE OF THE PRIMARY ELECTION OF THE SOLE CANDIDATE TO HAVE FILED A VALID NOMINATING PETITION FOR THAT OFFICE.
+No person is eligible for appointment to fill a vacancy in the party designation or nomination unless that person meets all requirements of candidacy as of the date of the primary election.